gallantries/gallantries.github.io/handbook/helper-during.md

-- Indiciate to speaker if they should speed up or slow down, or if there is a technical issue and need
+- Indicate to instructor if they should speed up or slow down, or if there is a technical issue and need, using the instructor - helper chat
 - Help answer procedural questions like "where is this button that I should click"
-- Direct technical/biological to the shared Google doc
+- Direct technical/biological questions to the participant chat